drone-wars/drone-wars/README.markdown

 #### Data from the body.

-The `data` field on the event, or alternatively the `data` argument of the function you pass to `cortex.init` contains everything your brain should need to make:
+The `data` field on the event, or alternatively the `data` argument of the function you pass to `cortex.init` contains everything your brain should need to make decisions:

 ```javascript
 {